beauspot/Pakam_Dev_test/src/readme.md

 this would enable the notification to be sent either by using an email address that is valid or a phone number that is valid.

-note:  This feature was achieved with the use of nodemailer(dependency for sending mail from a nodejs application) and trilio (another dependency for sending text messages).
+note:  This feature was achieved with the use of nodemailer(dependency for sending mail from a nodejs application) and trilio (another dependency for sending text messages) and you must be connected to the internet for it to work properly.

 Warm Regards.